Ted Nelson: Project Xanadu

 Nelson first conceived of what would become Project Xanadu in the early 1960s, with the goal of creating a computer network with a simple user interface.
 He started referring to this project to others using the name Xanadu in 1966.
 The effort is documented in the books Computer Lib/Dream Machines (1974), The Home Computer Revolution (1977) and Literary Machines (1981).
 Much of his adult life has been devoted to working on Xanadu and advocating for it.

 Throughout his career, Nelson supported his work on the Xanadu project through a variety of administrative, academic, and research positions and consultancies, including stints at Harcourt Brace and Company Brown University (a tumultuous consultancy on the Nelson-inspired Hypertext Editing System and File Retrieval and Editing System with Swarthmore friend Andries van Dam's group; c.
 1967–1969), Bell Labs (hypertext-related defense research; 1968–1969), CBS Laboratories ("writing and photographing interactive slideshows for their AVS-10 instructional device"; 1968–1969), the University of Illinois at Chicago (an interdisciplinary staff position; 1973–1976) and Swarthmore College (visiting lecturer in computing; 1977).

-Nelson also conducted research and development under the auspices of the Nelson Organization (founder and president; 1968–1972) and the Computopia Corporation (co-founder; 1977–1978).
-Clients of the former firm included IBM, Brown University, Western Electric, the University of California, the Jewish Museum, the Fretheim Chartering Corporation and the Deering-Milliken Research Corporation.
-He has alleged that the Nelson Organization was envisaged as a clandestine funding conduit for the Central Intelligence Agency, which expressed interest in Project Xanadu at an early juncture; however, the promised funds failed to materialize after several benchmarks were met.

 From 1980 to 1981, he was the editor of Creative Computing.
 At the behest of Xanadu developers Mark S. Miller and Stuart Greene, Nelson joined San Antonio, Texas-based Datapoint as chief software designer (1981–1982), remaining with the company as a media specialist and technical writer until its Asher Edelman-driven restructuring in 1984.
 Following several San Antonio-based consultancies and the acquisition of Xanadu technology by Autodesk in 1988, he continued working on the project as a non-managerial Distinguished Fellow in the San Francisco Bay Area until the divestiture of the Xanadu Operating Group in 1992–1993.